stringer-rss/stringer/README.md

 Password: {your-stringer-password}
 ```

-If you have previously setup Stringer, you will need to migrate your database and run `rake change_password` for the API key to be setup properly.

 ### Translations

 Stringer has been translated to [several other languages](config/locales).
 Your language can be set with the `LOCALE` environment variable.